 Legacy is important to me.
 What will I leave behind?
 How will my life have counted?

 Ready to figure out your legacy goals?
-Grab a free printable to help you get started.
+Grab a free workbook to help you get started.

 What’s your legacy?
 What do you want to leave behind?
 How will your life have counted?